CoderPuppy/p/README.md

 The one problem with mapping is there needs to be standard names.

+### Commands:
-`p i apt:git`: Install git using aptitude or apt-get `p i npm:xcp`: Install xcp using npm
+- `p i apt:git`: Install git using aptitude or apt-get
+- `p i npm:xcp`: Install xcp using npm
-`p i sys:git`: Install git using whatever system level package manager is available (also some way of mapping between different package managers)
+- `p i sys:git`: Install git using whatever system level package manager is available (also some way of mapping between different package managers)
-`p r sys:git`: Uninstall git
+- `p r sys:git`: Uninstall git